-- 1. A warranty deed that conveys title to the subject property to the current General Partner or proposed Limited Partner, - 2.
-A legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partner (or which provides for an executed assignment to the General Partner or proposed Limited Partner), or - 3.
-A binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the applicant to execute a binding agreement upon closing, with a minimum term of forty-five (45) years.
+- A warranty deed that conveys title to the subject property to the current General Partner or proposed Limited Partner, - A legally binding contract to purchase the proposed project site in the name of the General Partner or proposed Limited Partner and assignment to the General Partner or proposed Limited Partner if the contract to purchase the site is in the name of an affiliate, (or which provides for an executed assignment to the General Partner or proposed Limited Partner), or - A binding long-term ground lease or an option for a binding long-term ground lease, that clearly provides the right for the applicant to execute a binding agreement upon closing, with a minimum term of forty-five (45) years.
 All Lessors must execute the required LURC.